wdiazux/cusca/README.md

 - Get the `Content API Key` and replace the demo key with this one
 - Do the same with the `API URL`

-The file to modify with this credentials is typescript `src/scripts/app.ts` in the end of the document is the Search section, and the parameter you need to chnge are the url and key from the GhostSearch class.
+The file to modify with this credentials in typescript is `src/scripts/app.ts` and at the end of the document is the Search section, and the parameter you need to change are the URL and Key from the GhostSearch class.

 The file to modify with this credentials is typescript `src/scripts/app.ts` and the Search section is at the end of the document.
 The parameters that you need